flyteorg/flyte/docs/flyte_agents/creating_an_agent.md

 :::

-## Flytekit interface specification

-### Async agent interface
+## Async agent interface specification

 To create a new async agent, extend the `AgentBase` class in the `flytekit.backend` module and implement `create`, `get`, and `delete` methods.
 All calls must be idempotent.

-- `create`: This method is used to initiate a new task.
-Users have the flexibility to use gRPC, REST, or an SDK to create a task.
+- `create`: This method is used to initiate a new job.
+Users have the flexibility to use gRPC, REST, or an SDK to create a job.
-- `get`: This method allows retrieving the job Resource (jobID or output literal) associated with the task, such as a BigQuery Job ID or Databricks task ID.
+- `get`: This method retrieves the job resource (jobID or output literal) associated with the task, such as a BigQuery job ID or Databricks task ID.
 - `delete`: Invoking this method will send a request to delete the corresponding job.

 ```python